bevy-cheatbook/bevy-cheatbook/src/programming/change-detection.md

    - triggers when the component is accessed mutably
    - also triggers if the component is newly-added (as per `Added`)

+(If you want to react to removals, see the page on [removal detection](./removal-detection.md).
+It works differently and is much trickier to use.)

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:change-detection}}
 ```